-Placements and internships
+Research assistants, placements and internships

 We are open to suggestions from academics and PhD students for an attachment to the Law Commission, to work on projects relevant to their research interests.
-Details of our current projects are given on this website.
+Details of our current projects are available on this website.

 We cannot accommodate more than a few placements at any one time and the arrangements would be tailored on an individual basis.
 This would include details of length of attachment, expectations on contributions to the project in question, attendance and involvement at the Commission, liaison, facilities, arrangements for disclosure/publication/attribution of work undertaken.